eslint/eslint/docs/user-guide/configuring.md

 Setting parser options helps ESLint determine what is a parsing error.
 All language options are `false` by default.

-### Deprecated

-* `ecmaFeatures.experimentalObjectRestSpread` - enable support for the experimental [object rest/spread properties](https://github.com/tc39/proposal-object-rest-spread).
-This syntax has been supported in `ecmaVersion: 2018`.
-This option will be removed in the future.

 ## Specifying Parser

 By default, ESLint uses [Espree](https://github.com/eslint/espree) as its parser.
 You can optionally specify that a different parser should be used in your configuration file so long as the parser meets the following requirements: